nicolemgunther/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map returns a new array of elements while passing each element back to the callback, whereas .forEach does not return anything.

 2. What is the difference between a function and a method?

+    The difference is that a method lies within an object or class, whereas a function does not.
+A method is still a function, but within the object or class.

 3. What is closure?

+    Closure is simply the act of reaching out of scope to grab a variable.
+It is basically access to parent scopes.
+You can reach out of a scope but can't reach into another one.

 4. Describe the four rules of the 'this' keyword.

+    Window/Global Object Binding: "this" refers to the entire console/window object.
+It would include essentially, the entirety of JavaScript.
+Console logging "this" in this case is very long.

+    Implicit Binding: "this" refers to the object that precedes a dot calling a function.

+    New binding: when using a constructor function, "this" refers to that particular instance of the object that is created/returned by the constructor function.

+    Explicit binding: "this" can override a constructor object using .call, .apply and .bind.
+It is an explicit definition.

 5. Why do we need super() in an extended class?

+    We need super() because it gives the child class the ability to inherit the attributes of the parent class it extends from.
+It essentially does the same thing as the .call syntax that is done in constructor function/prototype syntax.

 ## Project Set up